prgit21/mini-project/README.md

 As an improvement to the specification, In the user management section, there is a list of users, administrators can disable a particular user from that list.
 After disabling the user cannot access the account using their credentials.
 An error message will be displayed to the user.
 We’ve added this feature because if any passenger misbehaves some way, there should be a way to disable that user from the system.
 In the specification, there wasn’t a way to disable a user.

 As another improvement to the specification administrators can edit passenger account. such as their email.
-In the user view, users can’t change their email addresses. however, if the special request comes from the passenger, administrators can update the specific passenger’s email address and other details.
+In the user view, users can’t change their email addresses. however, if the special request comes from the client, administrators can update the specific passenger’s email address and other details.